 The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown Wheeling, West Virginia.
-It was the first suspension bridge in the United States.
+It was the first bridge to span the Ohio River and the largest suspension bridge in the world from 1849 until 1851.

 A charter was granted to the Wheeling & Belmont Bridge Company to construct a bridge over the main channel of the Ohio River in 1816.
 It would extend the National Road into Ohio, which had reached Wheeling on August 1, 1818.
 At the time, both Wheeling and Pittsburgh competed to become commercial hubs, connecting the Eastern Seaboard with the Midwest across the central Appalachian Mountains.
 In 1820, Congress authorized the National Road’s extension to St. Louis, Missouri.